 - Freakier Than Fiction: The basis of the movie - war games pitting decades-old naval hardware against modern equipment - has not only been done repeatedly in Real Life, but has often resulted in victories for the low-techs through skill and guile.
 The losing side has even changed the rules mid-game on occasion, but not in a subtle manner like Graham's manipulation of the playing area - they actually declared that the ships the low-techs sank were floating again.

-- Friendly Enemy: The crew of the Orlando are just doing their best to win the wargame, same as the crew of the Stingray.
+- Friendly Enemy: The crew of USS Orlando are just doing their best to win the wargame, same as the crew of USS Stingray.
 It's Graham that acts as the Big Bad of the film.
+Even Commander Knox, who's excessively straight-laced and refused to recommend Dodge for promotion, is not a bad guy at all.

 - Getting Crap Past the Radar: "So what's this tattoo I've been hearing about?"
 "Well, it's a long story..."

-- Gosh Dang It to Heck!: Commander Knox
+- Gosh Dang It to Heck!: Commander Knox.
+Profanity is his Berserk Button.

 - Groin Attack: Pascal gets his luggage tossed straight into his groin right after he's made to walk the plank.